artsy/momentum/README.md

 Execute a tail -f (follow) command against an error or access log file on the given remote OpsWorks stack.
 Default log is 'ssl-error'.
 Chooses an instance of the _rails-app_ layer.
 E.g.:

     bundle exec rake ow:logs[staging,rails-app1,/srv/www/myapp/shared/log/staging.log]

+You can also use named wrapper tasks to avoid specifying paths every time.
+You must add paths to the log_files config using the configure_logs method, as demonstrated in the installation section of the readme.
+Then you can call your tasks as follows (the third parameter being the name you specified in config).
+E.g.:

+    bundle exec rake ow:logs:named[staging,rails-app1,ssl_errors]
+    bundle exec rake ow:logs:named[staging,rails-app1,ssl_access]

 The log path may include wildcards.